SFTtech/openage/doc/building.md

   - You could also use `./configure --mode=debug --compiler=gcc` here
  - `make` will do code generation, build all python modules and the openage executable
- - `make media AGE2DIR="$HOME/.wine/drive_c/age2"` will convert all media files from the given age2 install folder, storing them in `./assets/converted`
  - `make run` or `./openage` will run the game. try `./openage --help`
  - `make test` will run the unit tests